tcollinsworth/profiler-heapdump/README.md

 For compatibility, utilizes the node.js integrated [inspector](https://nodejs.org/api/inspector.html) API.

 Use when a profile is needed in a remote environment and the server is accessible, but not the filesystem.
-In kubernetes, if profiling writes to the local filesystem and the server crashes, the file is lost.
+In kubernetes, if profiling writes to a local ephemeral filesystem and the pod or minion crashes, the file is lost.

-This library efficiently streams the results back so it doesn't dominate the event thread.
+This library efficiently streams the results back to prevent dominating the event thread which would unnecessarily increase latency of other requests.

 Uses either a provided express app or creates a new express app.
 The new express app provides auth and exponential rate limiting on auth failures.
 If using a provided express app, BYO auth and rate limiting.
+The auth middleware which includes rate limiting is exposed for use with provided express apps via the getAuthMiddleware function.

 Parameters: